 Chronology 1990-1999

-1993 Barbara Widmer takes part in her first harvest on Brancaia.
-“It clicked,” she says.
-“The harvest is one of the most beautiful processes.
-After working in the vineyards for a whole year, you can finally harvest the perfectly ripened grapes and bring them to the cellar.
-Young wine will then be produced there in a few days.
-I love the colors, the scents, the unique atmosphere. ” Meanwhile, Brancaia exports wine to the USA for the first time, and the “Wine Spectator” rates the 1990 IL BLU with 91 out of 100 points.
+In 1993, Barbara Widmer participates in her first harvest at Brancaia.
+“That’s when it clicked,” she says.
+“Harvesting is one of the most beautiful processes.
+After working in the vineyards for a whole year, you finally get to harvest the perfectly ripened grapes and bring them to the cellar.
+There, in just a few days, young wine is born.
+I love the colors, the aromas, the unique atmosphere.”
+Meanwhile, Brancaia exports wine to the USA for the first time, and “Wine Spectator” rates the IL BLU from the 1990 vintage with 91 out of 100 points.

 In 1998 Bruno and Brigitte Widmer acquired 82 hectares of land in the Maremma, which faces the sea.
 At the same time as the graduate oenologist arrived, Brancaia was able to vinify and develop his wine independently for the first time, as the cellar construction in Radda has finally been completed.
 The chance to give the Brancaia wines even more of their own identity.
 Also in 1998, the Widmers planted the first vineyards in the Maremma.
 Like those in Radda and Castellina, these are largely surrounded by forest – and thus protected from any spray from neighbors.